 The Strange Case of Marlo MorganOctober 6, 2010

 It’s a story that illustrates the damage that can be done by a “positive” message.
-Nobody dies in this story, but the entire indigenous population of Australia gets its identity quite literally stolen, and suffers a bizarre but pernicious form of cultural assassination.
-And of course, tens of millions of fans world-wide lose their cash and devalue their brains.
+The entire indigenous population of Australia had its identity quite literally stolen, and suffered a form of cultural assassination.
+And of course, tens of millions of fans world-wide lost their cash and believed a whole lot of utterly fake information.

 Very simply stated, Marlo Morgan travelled to Australia in the late 1980s and returned with a bizarre story about meeting a hitherto unknown Aboriginal tribe, travelling with them through the desert for about three months, learning their secrets and being chosen by them to be the final guardian of their culture and their messenger to the world.

-There are a few problems with her story, however.
-For example, the tribe doesn’t exist and Marlo actually spent her time working in a pharmacy in Brisbane, not wandering about in the desert, but more on that later.
+In fact the tribe doesn’t exist and Marlo actually spent her time working in a pharmacy in Brisbane, not wandering about in the desert.
+Aborigines themselves found her writings so offensive that they have unanimously demanded that Morgan admit the fraud and acknowledge that she does not speak for Aborigines.

 Her self published “non fiction” account, Mutant Message Down Under, was a run away success in the US.
 Harper Collins recognised its potential, bought the rights and relabeled it “fiction” to avoid prosecution.
-Morgan wrote a Note From the Author assuring readers that the story was true.
+Morgan wrote a Note From the Author assuring readers that the story was true — a statement which she seems herself at times to believe, but which her publishers see as part of the fiction.
 The book was a massive hit with New Agers.
 She appeared on Oprah, and her extraordinary story crossed over into the mainstream.
 Her bestseller was eventually translated into 26 languages.

-Marlo reports that she was invited by the Australian Government to go to Australia and do “health work”.
+Morgan reports that she was invited by the Australian Government to go to Australia and do “health work”.
 After helping a group of Aborigines she receives a mysterious invitation to an award ceremony somewhere in the desert.
 She is driven there by a mysterious driver and meets a mysterious tribe calling themselves the Real People, who make her throw her clothes and belongings into a fire.
-They instruct her to journey with them through the desert.
+They instruct her to travel with them through the desert.
 They set off and Marlo receives horrendous cuts to her feet from walking over “razor-sharp” spinifex grass.
 She notices her tribe remain uninjured because of their hardened feet.
-By this point at the latest, Australian readers know the story’s a doozy.
+By this point at the latest, Australian readers know there’s something wrong with this story.

 It’s the grass that kind of prickles a little as it brushes against your legs when you walk through the dunes to an Australian beach.
 Spinifex, as you can see, grows in clumps.
 So what on earth was Marlo doing to injure her feet so horribly?
 Leaping from clump to clump?
 The Real People used a “special healing oil” to heal her feet.
 (Morgan was later selling this oil (tee tree oil) to her adoring fans back in the US.)

 Her story becomes ever more bizarre.
 Her tribe tells her they have until now avoided contact with civilisation, including other “civilised” aboriginal tribes.
 She is the first “outsider” the Real People have contacted since long before the invasion and settlement by Europeans.
 No doubt that explains why the Real People have virtually none of the culture, traditions, customs or social relationships one would normally expect to find among Australian Aborigines.
-And maybe it is due to Divine Oneness, which the Real People regularly invoke, that their philosophy and lifestyle are virtually identical to pasty New Age clichés, popular New Age depictions of Native American culture, and Jean Auel’s Clan of the Cave Bear series.
+And maybe it is due to Divine Oneness, which the Real People regularly invoke, that their philosophy and lifestyle are virtually identical to pasty New Age clichés, popular New Age depictions of Native American culture, and, as several other critics have noticed, Jean Auel’s Clan of the Cave Bear series.

 Maybe their isolation from other Aborigines over many centuries explains why the Real People regularly commit acts which would traditionally have led to the death penalty.
 Men’s and women’s knowledge and rituals, for example, are strictly separated.
 Yet Morgan learns mens ritual and sacred teachings, and even reports women using menstrual blood to “heal” men’s wounds.